sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Approach 1 is preferred.

 ## 3.2 DB Changes
-### 3.2.1 STATE DB
+### 3.2.1 EVENT DB
+A new instance, redis4, is created and EVENT DB uses the new instance.
+The following tables uses Event DB.
 Table EVENTPUBSUB is used for applications to write events and for eventd to access and process them.
-Four other new tables are introduced.
-Event History Table (EVENT) and Current Alarm Table (ALARM).
+Event History Table (EVENT) and Current Alarm Table (ALARM) are used to house events and alarms respectively.
-To maintain various statistics of events, these two are introduced : EVENT_STATS and ALARM_STATS.
+To maintain various statistics of events, these two tables are used : EVENT_STATS and ALARM_STATS.

-### 3.2.2 APPL DB
-Application DB is used to house EVPROFILE table to communicate name of the custom event profile when configured through NBI.
+EVPROFILE table is used by mgmt-framework to communicate name of the custom event profile when configured through NBI.
 Eventd reads the file name from this table and merges it with its static_event_map.

 ## 3.3 User Interface